Info & recommendations about toys

 We check general requirements with regard to physical / mechanical properties (testing according to EN 71-1), this includes, for example, testing for sharp points, detachable small parts in costumes for children under three years of age (choking hazard), cords for children under three years of age (strangulation hazard) or also testing with regard to the thickness of packaging films.

-Furthermore, carnival costumes are tested for flammability (test according to EN 71-2).
-They must either not burn at all or, if they are flammable, they must be self-extinguishing (i.e. they must stop burning by themselves during the test) or they must only have a certain maximum flame propagation speed.
+An important aspect of carnival costumes is testing for flammability (testing according to EN 71-2).
+Carnival costumes may either not burn at all or, if they are flammable, they must be self-extinguishing (i.e. stop burning by themselves during the test) or may only have a certain maximum flame spread speed.
 In any case, carnival costumes must burn only slowly enough to allow sufficient time for removal in an emergency (when the costume has caught fire) without exposing the child to the risk of severe burns.

-In addition, the costumes are tested for chemical properties such as azo dyes in textile materials, for certain elements(lead, cadmium, mercury, chromium, etc.) according to EN 71-3 or for plasticizers, especially for prohibited phthalates, if plastic parts are present.
+In addition, the costumes are tested for chemical properties such as azo dyes or flame retardants in textile materials, for certain elements(lead, cadmium, mercury, chromium, etc.) according to EN 71-3 or for plasticizers, especially for prohibited phthalates, if plastic parts are present.

 |Year||Number of samples carnival costumes Total||of which number of carnival costumes from main events|

-Safety deficiencies due to flammability have increased significantly compared to recent years.
-The reasons for this include a now very large product range with elaborate designs (overalls, sewn-on hoods, padded garments, etc.) and the use of a wide variety of materials (high pile plush, jersey fabrics, feathers, etc.).
+Safety deficiencies due to flammability increased sharply in 2019 compared to previous years.
+Reasons for this include a now very large product range with elaborate designs (overalls, sewn-on hoods, padded garments or similar) and the use of a wide variety of materials (high pile plush, jersey fabrics, feathers, ...).
 Complaints based on general safety defects (without defects based on flammability) and labeling defects are within the range of the focus action 2017.

-The overall complaint rate for Halloween costumes was significantly lower than the focus action for carnival costumes also conducted in 2019.
+The overall complaint rate for Halloween costumes was thus significantly lower than the focus campaign conducted in 2019 for carnival costumes.
 This may be particularly related to the design of the costumes and the materials used.
 The carnival costumes were much more elaborate (in some cases, full-body costumes), padded fabrics were used, in some cases, high-pile plush, and individual parts were plush animal-like in design.
-Halloween costumes were much "simpler" in design, especially without padded material and high pile material.
+The Halloween costumes were much "simpler" in design, especially without padded material and high pile material.

 - Buy costumes that are easy and therefore quick to put on and take off, so that the child can quickly free himself from the burning fabric in an emergency.